Koç School: Curriculum

 In the first two years of education, a high school student usually takes the following courses: Turkish Literature, Philosophy, Psychology, English, Physics, Chemistry, Biology, Arts, Military Science, Physical Education, Religion and Ethics, History, Health, Geography, Geometry, Mathematics, an elective second language course, an elective from a variety of courses like Movie Studies, Advanced Multimedia, etc.

 In the last two years, Koç School provides a variety of IB and non-IB courses.
 Among the mandatory and elective courses provided to junior and seniors are: Art History, Biology, Business & Management, Ceramics, Chemistry, Computer Science, Computer Programming, Economics, English, Environmental Systems, French, German, Information Technology in Global Society, Knowledge of Language and Literature, Linguistics, Mathematics, Music, Philosophy, Photography, Physics, Psychology, Theory of Knowledge, Turkish Social Studies, Turkish Literature, and Visual Arts.

 There are usually two examinations (or projects and/or papers to be counted as an exam grade) for each course at each semester.
 Exams are usually held in Common Exam Week (or for the finals Final Examination Week).
 Examinations are scheduled by the Dean's office and regular class schedule continues to take place with shorter amount of time for each period.
 After the exam results are announced several awards (with different categories: Academic Success, Effort, Improvement) are given by the teachers to students.

 Extracurriculars and traditional activities

 Extracurricular activities

-It is compulsory in elementary school for each student to join a student club or a sports activity offered at school.
-Every elementary school student has to pick one of the following activities at the beginning of each semester and has to regularly attend its meetings.
-From middle school onwards clubs are not required.
+It is compulsory in both elementary and high school for each student to join a student club or a sports activity offered at school.
+Every student has to pick one of the following activities at the beginning of each semester and has to regularly attend its meetings.

 The school has over 50 clubs.
 Some of the available extracurricular activities and clubs are: